Lester Kissel Summer Grants

-- Description of the work to be undertaken in its pursuit (due to new Harvard guidelines for the summer of 2020, international travel will not be funded)
+- Description of the work to be undertaken in its pursuit (due to the pandemic, we may not be able to fund travel; please see Harvard guidlines here)

 - Short statement (1-2 pages) of the Project's potential value to the student and to the understanding of practical ethics